Kray twins: Controversies

-There was a long-running campaign, with some minor celebrity support, to have the twins released from prison, but successive Home Secretaries vetoed the idea, largely on the grounds that both Krays' prison records were marred by violence toward other inmates.
+There was a long-running campaign, with some minor celebrity support, to have the twins released from prison, but successive Home Secretaries vetoed the idea, largely on the grounds that both Krays' prison records were marred by violence towards other inmates.
 The campaign gathered momentum after the release of a film based on their lives called The Krays (1990).
 Produced by Ray Burdis, it starred Spandau Ballet brothers Martin and Gary Kemp, who played the roles of Reggie and Ronnie respectively.
 Ronnie, Reggie and Charlie Kray received £255,000 for the film.

 Reggie wrote: "I seem to have walked a double path most of my life.
 Perhaps an extra step in one of those directions might have seen me celebrated rather than notorious."
 Others point to Reggie's violent prison record when he was being detained separately from Ronnie and argue that in reality, the twins' temperaments were little different.

 Reggie's marriage to Frances Shea (1943–1967) in 1965 lasted eight months when she left, although the marriage was never formally dissolved.
 An inquest came to the conclusion that she had committed suicide, but in 2002 an ex-lover of Reggie Kray's came forward to allege that Frances was murdered by a jealous Ronnie.
 Bradley Allardyce spent three years in Maidstone Prison with Reggie and explained, "I was sitting in my cell with Reg and it was one of those nights where we turned the lights down low and put some nice music on and sometimes he would reminisce.
 He would get really deep and open up to me.
 He suddenly broke down and said 'I'm going to tell you something I've only ever told two people and something I've carried around with me' – something that had been a black hole since the day he found out.
 He put his head on my shoulder and told me Ronnie killed Frances.
 He told Reggie what he had done two days after."

 A television documentary, The Gangster and the Pervert Peer (2009), claimed that Ronnie Kray was a rapist of men.
 The programme also detailed his relationship with Conservative peer Bob Boothby as well as a Daily Mirror investigation into Lord Boothby's dealings with the Kray brothers.